AkashSDas/notesflow/contents/accounting/101/bookkeeping.md

 > - **T-Account**: Is a visual representation of an account and it looks like a T.

-> - **General Ledger**: Is a place where a business stores a complete record of all its financial its financial transactions and accounts.
+> - **General Ledger**: Is a place where a business stores a complete record of all its financial transactions and accounts.

 > - **Double Entry Bookkeeping**: Every accounting entry has an opposite, corresponding entry in a different account.
 To record a transaction you need to write down both sides of it in at least two T-Accounts.